 Color Blindness Glasses Can Help a Tennis Player Improve Their Game

 Tennis players of all ages and skill levels can face challenges with color blindness.
-For example, if you’re playing against someone who has a mild form of red-green color blindness, they may have trouble distinguishing between red and green balls on the court.
+For example, if you’re playing against someone with mild red-green color blindness, they may struggle to tell red from green balls on the court.
 The same applies to other types of sports like baseball or golf.

-Color blindness glasses will help make it easier for you to stand out on the court by making your outfit look unique while still allowing you to keep track of where all your balls are going!
+The glasses will make it easier for you to stand out on the court.
+They’ll make your outfit look unique but still let you track your balls!

 Famous colorblind athletes

-There have been many famous colorblind athletes who have overcome their colorblindness and gone on to achieve fame and success.
+Many famous colorblind athletes overcame their colorblindness.
+They went on to achieve fame and success.
 Michael Jordan is the most well-known, being one of the greatest basketball players in history.
 He has won six NBA championships and five MVP awards.
-Tiger Woods is another famous athlete who was born with red-green color blindness, but he has overcome his condition to become one of golf’s greatest players.
-Derek Jeter, Michael Phelps, Babe Ruth are all other examples of great athletes that were diagnosed with red-green color blindness as children or young adults but went on to achieve incredible success in their chosen sport despite this limitation..
+Tiger Woods is another famous athlete.
+He was born with red-green color blindness.
+But, he has overcome it to become one of golf’s greatest players.
+Derek Jeter, Michael Phelps, and Babe Ruth are other examples.
+They were diagnosed with red-green color blindness as children or young adults.
+But, they went on to achieve incredible success in their sport despite this limit..

-Derek Jeter, however, had an interesting way of overcoming his color blindness; he was able to see colors by putting himself in situations where there was a high contrast between objects (like white baseballs against black bats).
-Tiger Woods has only been able to overcome his condition through the use of glasses that allow him to distinguish colors more clearly when playing golf.
+Derek Jeter, however, had an interesting way of overcoming his color blindness.
+He saw colors by putting himself in high-contrast situations.
+Tiger Woods has only been able to overcome his condition.
+He uses glasses to see colors more clearly when playing golf.
 It is possible for athletes with this type of color blindness to achieve success if they have access to the right equipment.

 Michael Phelps, Babe Ruth have all had very successful careers in sports despite being colorblind.
-Some athletes who are color blind have overcome their condition by using special equipment, such as glasses that correct for red-green color blindness.
+Some color blind athletes have beaten their condition by using special equipment.
+They wear glasses that fix red-green color blindness.

 Not a huge handicap in life